gizmore/gdo6/DOCS/GDO_CONTRIBUTOR_WHITEHATS.md

-# Security Contributers of gdo6
+# Security Contributors of gdo6

 Enjoy!